AshishSalaskar1/DS_Algo_Playground/Track/DSA_A_to_Z/AZ_Track/Sweep_Lines/README.md

 **Note**
 1. Most of sweep line problems can be done using `Merge Overlap Intervals` using sorting and some sort of combination.
 But, hard to find a common pattern in this approach and requires ad-hoc thinking
+2. Dont use this to solve `Merge Intervals Problem` - Might become a bit complex.
+Better to do that using sort + iteration approach

 ---
 ## Q1: Meeting room duration with atleast `k` occupancy